 How to use DALL·E 2

-Created by Guy Parsons and published by the AI art website the DALL·Ery GALL·Ery, the DALL·E 2 prompt book (opens in new tab) is a visual resource designed to inspire your own creations using DALL·E 2, and it offers some valuable pointers on how to get the most out of the AI art generator.
+Guy Parsons has created a DALL·E 2 prompt book as a visual resource to help inspire prompts in DALL·E 2.
+Published by the AI art website the DALL·Ery GALL·Ery, it offers some useful pointers on how to get the most out of the AI art generator.

-The 82-slide guide covers techniques for eliciting the results you want from DALL·E 2 It covers aesthetics and vibes, recommended adjectives to use to get the feel or composition you're after and tips on everything from photography to creating painterly portraits and landscapes, film and illustration styles, historic art styles and 3D art.
-For photography, it suggests including proximity, angles, lighting quality and even lens-type in the prompt.
+The 82-slide guide covers techniques for eliciting the results you want from DALL·E 2 It covers aesthetics and vibes, recommended adjectives to use to get the feel or composition you're after and tips on everything from photography to painterly portraits and landscapes, film and illustration styles and 3D art.
 For illustration, it provides examples of different styles, media and textures.
-It also shows how you can use styles from art history to get interesting results.
+It also shows how you can use styles from art history in prompts to get interesting results.